LaurenBugelli/capstone/README.md

  Class Knowledge needed for this task: CS 222 web design, CS 110-111 java structures, CS 223 - Game Programming and Ai

   # Task 3: Clean Up
-  The store functionality will have a completed cart but will NOT have the ability to connect to anyone's finaces.
+  The store functionality will have a completed cart but will NOT have the ability to connect to anyone's finances.
 A tentative task here would be to send the cart's contents to the client through an email.
-Another tentative phase will be to try and make all my pages responsive not only on a desktop but a mobile device as well.
+Another tentative task will be to try and make all my pages responsive not only on a desktop but a mobile device as well.
   * Store Functionality - completed
-  * Log Out implimentations - completed
+  * Log Out implementations - completed
   * Css for Forms - 1/3
   * Portfolio Pages
   * Ui for Store